nrichards/Qun-mk2/README.md

 A [tutorial video for the sequencer](https://www.youtube.com/watch?v=vZqdzkTQ1Mg) is available.

-Sequencer characteristics:

-* Step-based: The sequencer is an 8/16 step sequencer.
-Each pattern page has 8/16 steps.
+The sequencer is an 8/16 step sequencer.
+One page has 8/16 steps and each pattern can have up to 4 pages.

-* Up to 4 pages can be added, providing a total of 32/64 steps.
-* The sequencer UI is influenced by analog 8 step pattern based sequencers.
-It allows you to turn patterns on/off and change parameters for each step.
+The sequencer UI is influenced by analog 8 step pattern based sequencers, allowing pattern on/off, and parameter changes for each step.

-Data saving:

-* Sequencer data will be saved when you save tone presets, and is saved inside the Session.
-* Each preset can have 8 sequencer patterns.
+Sequencer data will be saved when you save tone presets, and is saved along with the Session.
+Each preset can have 8 sequencer patterns.

-Run simultaneous sequence patterns:

-* Parallel sequencing: Up to 3 sequencer patterns can run simultaneously in parallel mode.
-* Relative sequencing: Additionally, patterns can be sequenced in a relative manner.
-* See PLY:SEQ CONFIG for details.
+You can run multiple sequences at the same time.
+Up to three patterns can be ran normally in parallel, or relative.
+See PLY:SEQ CONFIG for details.

 #### Sequencer live recording